champifyio/env/README.md

 # @champify/env [![NPM version](https://img.shields.io/npm/v/@champify/env.svg?style=flat-square)](https://www.npmjs.com/package/@champify/env)

-Have you ever deployed code that broke because an environment variable wasn't defined?
-Is your codebase peppered with so many references to `process.env` that you couldn't even compile a list of all of the required environment variables if you tried?
-If so, @champify/env might fix your problems.
+* Have you ever deployed code that broke because an environment variable wasn't defined?
+* Is your codebase peppered with so many references to `process.env` that you couldn't even compile a list of all of the required environment variables if you tried?
+* Did you ever think to yourself, "Golly, I really wish my environment variable management tool was type-safe"?

+If so, @champify/env might just be for you.

 @champify/env is a type-safe environment variable management tool for Node.js and TypeScript.